MiltonGreat/Mall-Customer-Segmentation/README.md

 ### Overview

-This project applies unsupervised learning techniques to segment customers based on their characteristics from a retail dataset.
-The dataset includes information on customer demographics and spending habits, which can be clustered into meaningful groups for targeted marketing or business strategy decisions.
+This project uses unsupervised learning techniques to segment customers based on their demographic information and spending habits.
+By applying K-Means clustering and Principal Component Analysis (PCA), this model identifies distinct customer groups that can help businesses improve their marketing strategies.

-### Quality Issues:
+### Key Features

-- Categorical variables (e.g., gender) may require consistent encoding.
-- Outliers in spending patterns due to high-income individuals.

-Cleaning/Transformation:
-- Normalize numerical features like annual_income and spending_score.
-- Apply PCA to visualize clusters in fewer dimensions.

-Model Evaluation:
-- Use silhouette score to evaluate clustering performance.

-Dataset Limitations:
-- May not include online shoppers or diverse demographic groups.
+- Data Preprocessing: The dataset is cleaned and standardized to ensure accurate clustering results.
+Categorical variables (e.g., gender) are encoded, and numerical features (e.g., annual income, spending score) are scaled.

+- Clustering with K-Means: K-Means is used to identify clusters based on customer demographics and spending behaviors.
+The optimal number of clusters is determined using the Elbow Method.

+- Visualization: The clusters are visualized using PCA to reduce the dimensionality of the dataset and make the clusters easier to interpret.

+- Model Evaluation: Silhouette score is used to assess the quality of the clusters.

 ### Dataset